-The aggregate fees billed by our external auditors, PricewaterhouseCoopers LLP, in each of the last two financial years are as follows:
+The aggregate fees incurred by our external auditors, PricewaterhouseCoopers LLP, in each of the last two financial years are as follows:

 Financial Year Ending Audit Fees (1) Audit-Related Fees (2) Tax Fees (3) All Other Fees (4)

+2022 \$1,289,818 \$Nil \$215,539 \$27,491

 2021 \$1,228,985 \$Nil \$208,798 \$943

-2020 \$1,254,345 \$Nil \$166,780 \$15,556

-- (1) The aggregate audit and review fees billed (including audit of internal control over financial reporting). - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements which are not included under the heading Audit Fees. - (3) The aggregate fees billed for tax compliance, tax advice and tax planning services. - (4) The aggregate fees billed for products and services other than as set out under the headings Audit Fees, Audit Related Fees and Tax Fees.
+- (1) The aggregate audit and review fees incurred (including audit of internal control over financial reporting). - (2) The aggregate fees incurred for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements which are not included under the heading Audit Fees. - (3) The aggregate fees incurred for tax compliance, tax advice and tax planning services. - (4) The aggregate fees incurred for products and services other than as set out under the headings Audit Fees, Audit Related Fees and Tax Fees.
+These amounts relate to sustainability assurance services, as well as subscriptions to non-company specific training for accounting standards, regulatory requirements, and general business practices